 Various materials and equipment may be handled manually during project operations.
 Care should be taken when lifting and handling heavy or bulky items to avoid back and other joint injuries.
-The following fundamentals address the proper lifting techniques that are essential in preventing back injuries:
+At induction the following fundamentals will addressed in regard to the proper lifting techniques that are essential in preventing back injuries:

 - The size, shape, and weight of the object to be lifted must first be considered.
-Multiple employees or subcontractors or the use of mechanical lifting devices are required for heavy objects. - The anticipated path to be taken by the lifter should be considered for the presence of slip, trip, and fall hazards. - The feet will be placed far enough apart for good balance and stability (typically shoulder width). - The worker will get as close to the load as possible.
-The legs will be bent at the knees. - The back will be kept as straight as possible and abdominal muscles should be tightened. - Twisting motions should be avoided when performing manual lifts. - To lift the object, the legs are straightened from their bending position.
+Multiple employees or subcontractors or the use of mechanical lifting devices are required for heavy objects. - The anticipated path to be taken by the lifter should be considered for the presence of slip, trip, and fall hazards. - The feet will be placed far enough apart for good balance and stability (typically

-A worker will never carry a load that cannot be seen over or around.
+- shoulder width). - The worker will get as close to the load as possible.
+The legs will be bent at the knees. - The back will be kept as straight as possible and abdominal muscles should be tightened. - Twisting motions should be avoided when performing manual lifts. - To lift the object, the legs are straightened from their bending position. - A worker will never carry a load that cannot be seen over or around.